solid-hooks/i18n/README.md

 })
 ```

+##### Report Translation Key Issue

-From 0.2.4, the plugin will report translation key issue automatically.
-You can suppress the report by setting the `checkTranslationKeys` option to `false`
+From 0.2.4, the vite plugin will report translation key issue automatically when using `withTypeSupport`.

 ```
 15:46:20 [i18n] Translation key issue in i18n/locales/zh-CN.yml: